openharmony/docs/en/application-dev/connectivity/socket-connection.md

 # Socket Connection

-## Introduction
+## Overview

-The Socket Connection module allows an application to transmit data over a Socket connection through the TCP, UDP, or TLS protocol.
+The Socket Connection module allows an application to transmit data over a socket connection through the TCP, UDP, or TLS protocol.

 ## Basic Concepts